vladelleus/RRPS03/README.md

 The Decorator pattern dynamically adds additional behaviors or features to an object without modifying its underlying structure.
 It provides a flexible alternative to subclassing for extending the functionality of an object.

 ### Files
-- decorator.js: Contains an example implementation of the Decorator pattern in JavaScript.
 - pizza.js: Represents the component interface for pizzas.
 - margheritaPizza.js: Represents a concrete component, Margherita Pizza.
 - pizzaDecorator.js: Represents the base decorator class.